ThatGuyOliver/HA0-10VDimmerInputSignal/README.md

 ## Overview

-The system reads analogue control signals (0–10V equivalent, scaled in software) from a Niko 05-000-02 module and translates them into network-based commands for Shelly dimmers.
+The system reads analogue control signals (0–10V) from a Niko 05-000-02 module and translates them into network-based commands for Shelly dimmers.
 This enables a classic electrical installation to be upgraded into a smart lighting system while preserving the existing control logic.

 Instead of directly dimming loads through analogue hardware, the Arduino acts as a bridge between the Niko control signals and IoT devices.